Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Properties of moving striped patterns

 At leading order, the contrast depends linearly on $\Omega_R$ and matches (up to a sign) the expression given in Eq.~\eqref{eq:res_dens_coeff_1}.
 Figures~\ref{fig:observables}(a1)-(a2) show $\mathcal{C}$ as a function of $\px$ for fixed $\Omega_R$ and interaction parameters.
 The contrast reaches its maximum at $\px = 0$, where it coincides with the value reported in Ref.~\cite{Martone2021b}.
 As $\px$ increases, the contrast decreases, indicating that the density modulations weaken as the stripes move.
 The contrast vanishes at $\px = \pm 1$, where the fringes disappear entirely and the system becomes a uniform plane-wave condensate.
 Comparison of the two panels reveals that, similarly to the stationary case, the contrast grows with increasing Raman coupling even at finite $\px$.

-The contrast of the density profiles of the individual spin components is defined analogously to Eq.~\eqref{eq:res_contrast_def}.
-As shown in Figs.~\ref{fig:observables}(a1)-(a2), the contrast $\mathcal{C}_>$ of the majority component--like that of the total density--is maximal at $\px = 0$, decreases monotonically with increasing $|\px|$, and vanishes at $|\px| = 1$.
+The contrast of the density profiles of the individual bare spin components is defined analogously to Eq.~\eqref{eq:res_contrast_def}.
+As shown in Figs.~\ref{fig:observables}(a1)-(a2), the contrast $\mathcal{C}_>$ of the majority component, like that of the total density, is maximal at $\px = 0$, decreases monotonically with increasing $|\px|$, and vanishes at $|\px| = 1$.
 In contrast, the behavior of the minority component contrast $\mathcal{C}_<$ is nonmonotonic.
 It initially increases with $|\px|$, reaching the maximum value of $1$ (sooner for larger Raman coupling), and then rapidly drops to zero as $|\px| \to 1$.
 At first order in the Raman coupling, $\mathcal{C}_>$ and $\mathcal{C}_<$ can be directly expressed in terms of the coefficients of the expansions~\eqref{eq:res_tot_dens} and~\eqref{eq:res_spin_dens}.
 For $\px > 0$, where the majority (minority) component corresponds to spin-up (spin-down), one finds $\mathcal{C}_> = - (\tilde{n}_1 + \tilde{s}_{z,1}) / [\bar{n}(1 + \px)]$ and $\mathcal{C}_< = - (\tilde{n}_1 - \tilde{s}_{z,1}) / [\bar{n}(1 - \px)]$.
 For $\px < 0$, the roles of the two components are interchanged.
 From Figs.~\ref{fig:observables}(a1)-(a2) we observe that the perturbative prediction for $\mathcal{C}_>$ matches the numerical results very accurately over the whole range of $|\px|$.
 However for $\mathcal{C}_<$ the perturbative expression is reliable only at small $|\px|$.
 It eventually diverges unphysically as $|\px| \to 1$.
 This divergence arises because in the limit $|\px| \to 1$ and for vanishing Raman coupling the denominator in the definition of the contrast [Eq.~\eqref{eq:res_contrast_def}] tends to zero for the minority component.
 Consequently, the perturbative approach becomes invalid for calculating $\mathcal{C}_<$ at large $|\px|$.
+We point out that, since the density fringes vanish in both bare spin components at $\px = \pm 1$, the system no longer meets the criteria for supersolidity at these points.
+However, the superfluid fraction remains finite, although smaller than unity~\cite{Zhang2016,Chen2018,Martone2021b}, indicating that superfluid behavior persists in these limits.